pmqs/zipdetails/README.md

     Modern zip files set a metadata entry in zip files, called the "Language encoding flag", when they write filenames/comments encoded in UTF-8.

-    Occasionally some applications set the "Language encoding flag" but write data that is not UTF-8 in the filename/comment fields of the zip file.
+    Occasionally some applications set the `Language Encoding Flag` but write data that is not UTF-8 in the filename/comment fields of the zip file.
 This will usually result in garbled text being output for the filenames/comments.